Zamiell/isaac-faq/README.md

 ## How do I code X?

-The fastest way to figure out how to do something is to simply download a few mods that provide similar functionality to what you want to do, and then study the code.
+The fastest way to figure out how to do something is to download a few mods that provide similar functionality to what you want to do, and then study the code.

 <br>